 Do you reach out for your phone and skim through your office emails first thing in the morning?
 Are you a natural singer under the shower?
 Do you leave the toilet seat up only to be yelled at by your wife every single time?
 Blame it all on the habit.

 A habit is a behavior that is performed with minimum thinking or cognitive effect.
 These are repetitive actions which we have performed over a period of time and have now become entrenched in our brains as neural pathways.1

 If we analyze our daily behavior, we can see that most of it is habitual.
 Habits do not require much conscious effort.2 It helps us save time on performing daily activities without much thinking.
-And for this same reason, it is more difficult to change.3
+And for this same reason, it

 Various Habits That Form Easily